How To Tell If Wine Has Gone Bad

-The last... and most effective way to detect if the wine is spoiled is by taste.
+The most effective way to detect if the wine is spoiled is by taste.
 A stale taste can be detected in old wine.
-I would say this is the most obvious way to tell if your wine has gone bad!
+This is the most obvious way to tell if your wine has gone bad!

 If the wine tastes like rotten eggs, it’s definitely bad and should not be consumed.